Kepler was visited by a revelation that was to alter radically the future of astronomy - Carl Sagan

 First to discover and describe the properties of total internal reflection

-Kepler's mother was a drug dealer, he spent the later years of his life defending his mother against charges of witchcraft which he had seeded with his "fictional" book the Somnium.
+Kepler's mother was a drug dealer, he spent the later years of his life defending his mother against charges of witchcraft which he himself may have seeded with his "fictional" book the Somnium.

 Kepler got kicked out of Austria for failing to convert to Roman Catholicism.
 This gave him the chance to get a job with Tyco Brahe in Prague.